 Conclusion

-As threat actors continue to automate the compromise of developer environments, the open-source community must move beyond reactive dependency scanning.
-The success of this campaign hinges entirely on implicit trust in lifecycle scripts and the use of overly permissive, long-lived access tokens.
+As threat actors continue to refine the approach pioneered by Shai Hulud, the open-source community must move beyond reactive dependency scanning.
+The success of these campaigns hinges entirely on implicit trust in lifecycle scripts and the use of overly permissive, long-lived access tokens.
 Ultimately, adopting zero-trust principles for local development—such as globally disabling postinstall scripts by default and enforcing granular, short-lived publishing tokens—will be essential to breaking the infection chain of future supply chain worms.

 What's next?